<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 4. Put Your Inventory List in the Software

-The last step of our GASB 87 implementation guide involves simply putting the previously compiled list of leases and putting it through your lease accounting software.
+The last step of our GASB 87 implementation guide involves simply putting the previously compiled list of leases and entering it into your lease accounting software.

 Doing this will do three things: Ensure that you have no errors in your list of leases, make calculating journal entries later a breeze, and make the transition to the new lease standard very easy.